 Augmented reality (AR) glasses are becoming smaller, sleeker, and more practical than traditional VR headsets, making them an appealing option for those looking to replace TVs or monitors with a more immersive experience.
 Among the most popular AR glasses right now are the Rokid Max, boasting a cinema-like display, high refresh rates, and strong gaming performance.

 But are they the best AR glasses available?
-Let’s take a closer look at their design, features, and performance to find out.
+Let’s continue reading below to take a closer look at their design, features, and performance to find out.

 First Impressions: A Portable Cinema Experience?